-Representing developers, contractors, and financial institutions, among others, Deborah has become experienced in all aspects of complex litigation, including trial, pretrial and appellate work.
+Deborah is also experienced in all aspects of complex litigation, including trial, pretrial and appellate work.
 She has handled matters in federal and state courts, as well as in ADR procedures.
 Deborah is particularly experienced in multi-party litigation and class actions.
-Deborah also is experienced in loan workouts.

-Deborah also performs work on a pro bono basis in matters involving homelessness assistance, domestic violence and other family law issues.
-Deborah serves as an Executive Member on the Board of Directors for the Public Law Center, Orange County’s public interest law firm.
+Deborah performs work on a pro bono basis in matters involving homelessness assistance, domestic violence and other family law issues.
+Deborah serves on the Board of Directors for the Public Law Center, Orange County's public interest law firm.

 Deborah graduated from the University of Southern California Law School in 1993.
 While in law school, Deborah served as the executive notes editor for the Interdisciplinary Law Journal.
 She also worked with the law school's faculty in connection with representation performed for the Central District of California's Federal Indigent Defense Panel.
 Deborah earned her bachelor of arts in literature from Miami University of Oxford, Ohio in 1990.

-Deborah is a member of the Federal Bar Association, the American Bar Association Section, on Litigation and Antitrust and the California Bar Association Section on Litigation.
+Deborah is a member of the Federal Bar Association, the American Bar Association Sections, on Litigation and Antitrust, and the California Bar Association Section on Litigation.